-See the storage-management software documentation for information on setting cache memory options.
+See the storage management software documentation for information on how to set cache memory options.

 The RAID controller has a Cache active LED that displays the current status of the cache.
-The LED is on if there is data in the cache, and it is off if there is no data in the cache.
+The LED is on if data is in the cache, and it is off if no data is in the cache.

-If caching is enabled and the Cache active LED never comes on during I/O activity, it indicates that the cache memory has failed or the battery has failed (the green Battery LED will be off).
+If caching is enabled and the Cache active LED never comes on during I/O activity, it indicates that the cache memory failed or the battery failed (the green Battery LED will be off).

-Note: Always use the storage-management software to check your cache memory settings before assuming a hardware failure.
+Note: Always use the storage management software to check your cache memory settings before you assume a hardware failure.

-Figure 52 shows the location of the Cache active LED on the front of the RAID controller.
+Figure 52 on page 76 shows the location of the Cache active LED on the front of the RAID controller.